Artificial intelligence in healthcare: Primary care

-Psychiatry
+Psychiatry and psychology

-In psychiatry, AI applications are still in a phase of proof-of-concept.
-Areas where the evidence is widening quickly include predictive modelling of diagnosis and treatment outcomes, chatbots, conversational agents that imitate human behaviour and which have been studied for anxiety and depression.

-Challenges include the fact that many applications in the field are developed and proposed by private corporations, such as the screening for suicidal ideation implemented by Facebook in 2017.
-Such applications outside the healthcare system raise various professional, ethical and regulatory questions.
-A 2025 study by Sentio University evaluated six major AI applications using scenarios involving suicide risk, self harm, and other high danger situations, and found that all systems produced responses that were at times incomplete, inconsistent, or clinically unsafe.
-Another issue is often with the validity and interpretability of the models.
+People have used AI chatbots such as ChatGPT as a replacement for therapy when such therapy is unaffordable or inaccessible.
+Chatbots used for this purpose lack boundaries and are unregulated.
+This can lead to a risk of unhealthy attachment from users and coincides with chatbot psychosis.
+AI chatbots, including those used as a substitute for therapy, have provided harmful advice which has led to death.
+This has led to some government and institutional efforts to regulate or outlaw chatbot therapy.

+Some companies have specifically marketed chatbots for this use.

+Chatbots have been studied as a way to treat anxiety and depression.
+Although AI applications have been developed and proposed for screening for suicidal ideation, legal and privacy issues and public opposition has limited implementation.
 Small training datasets contain bias that is inherited by the models, and compromises the generalizability and stability of these models.
 Such models may also have the potential to be discriminatory against minority groups that are underrepresented in samples.

 In 2023, US-based National Eating Disorders Association replaced its human helpline staff with a chatbot but had to take it offline after users reported receiving harmful advice from it.

 Radiology

+The potential for AI to assist with triage and interpretation of radiographs is particularly significant.

-AI is being studied within the field of radiology to detect and diagnose diseases through computerized tomography (CT) and magnetic resonance (MR) imaging.
-It may be particularly useful in settings where demand for human expertise exceeds supply, or where data is too complex to be efficiently interpreted by human readers.
+AI is being studied within the field of radiology in settings where demand for human expertise exceeds supply, or where data is too complex to be efficiently interpreted by human readers.
 Several deep learning models have shown the capability to be roughly as accurate as healthcare professionals in identifying diseases through medical imaging, though few of the studies reporting these findings have been externally validated.
 AI can also provide non-interpretive benefit to radiologists, such as reducing noise in images, creating high-quality images from lower doses of radiation, enhancing MR image quality, and automatically assessing image quality.
 Further research investigating the use of AI in nuclear medicine focuses on image reconstruction, anatomical landmarking, and the enablement of lower doses in imaging studies.
 The analysis of images for supervised AI applications in radiology encompasses two primary techniques at present: (1) convolutional neural network-based analysis; and (2) utilization of radiomics.

 AI is also used in breast imaging for analyzing screening mammograms and can participate in improving breast cancer detection rate as well as reducing radiologist's reading workload.

 As of 2025, 77% (967 out of 1247) of all FDA-approved AI-enabled medical devices are in radiology.